Academia Europaea

-The Academia Europaea is a pan-European Academy of humanities, letters, law, and sciences.

-The Academia was founded in 1988 as a functioning Europe-wide Academy that encompasses all fields of scholarly inquiry.
+The Academia Europaea is a pan-European non-governmental scientific association acting as an academy.
+It was founded in 1988 as a Europe-wide institution that encompasses all fields of scholarly inquiry, such as humanities, letters, law, and sciences.
 It acts as co-ordinator of European interests in national research agencies.

 History

 The concept of a 'European Academy of Sciences' was raised at a meeting in Paris of the European Ministers of Science in 1985.
-The initiative was taken by the Royal Society (United Kingdom) which resulted in a meeting in London in June 1986 of Arnold Burgen (United Kingdom), Hubert Curien (France), Umberto Colombo (Italy), David Magnusson (Sweden), Eugen Seibold (Germany) and Ruurd van Lieshout (the Netherlands) – who agreed to the need for a new body.
+The initiative was taken by the Royal Society (United Kingdom), which resulted in a meeting in London in June 1986 of Arnold Burgen (United Kingdom), Hubert Curien (France), Umberto Colombo (Italy), David Magnusson (Sweden), Eugen Seibold (Germany) and Ruurd van Lieshout (the Netherlands) – who agreed to the need for a new body.
 The meeting also included Brian Flowers and John Kendrew.
-Another, larger meeting took place in October 1986 with participants representing some countries in the Council of Europe and was in support for the development of a European academy.
-The name Academia Europaea was decided on in a meeting in December 1987 as "linguistically neutral" name.
+In October 1986, a larger meeting with participants representing some countries in the Council of Europe supported the development of a European academy.
+The name Academia Europaea was decided on in a meeting in December 1987 as a "linguistically neutral" name.

 The foundation meeting was held in Cambridge in September 1988 and Arnold Burgen became the first president of the academy.
-Hubert Curien, who was at that time the French Minister of Science (and later became the second President of the Academia), gave the inaugural address and provided the active support of the French government.
+Hubert Curien, who was at that time the French Minister of Science (and later became the second president of the Academia), gave the inaugural address and provided the active support of the French government.
 The first Plenary Meeting was held in London in June 1989, by which time there were 627 members.
-The Royal Society supported Academia Europaea economically as it worked to secure broader funding.
+The Royal Society supported Academia Europaea financially as it worked to secure broader funding.

 Since 1989, the Academia Europaea has evolved from its origins as an organization of predominantly "western European" scholars into a pan-European Academy of Sciences, Humanities and Letters.
-The funding of the Academy is based on an original endowment, contributions from some of the member countries, special projects and by other organizations like the Leopoldina who is also supporting the Academia Europaea financially.
+The funding of the Academy is based on an original endowment, contributions from some of the member countries, special projects and by other organizations like the Leopoldina, which is also supporting the Academia Europaea financially.

 When the European Academies' Science Advisory Council was founded, Academia Europaea became a member.